bokesan/skred/README.md

 ## License

 skred is open source.
-It is distributed under a BSL-style license.
+It is distributed under the [MIT License](LICENSE).